statistics-exercises/confidence-limits-8/README.md

 When you have written this code and run the code a graph showing the histogram with suitable error bars on each of the bars in this is produced.
 Look at the code that I have written in `main.py` and try to understand how it works.
 We are only using ideas about percentiles that you have learned about in this course.
 It is a little more complicated, however, as we have to use two dimensional NumPy arrays as we are estimating multiple random variables simultaneously.

+Please note that the code checks the values of the error bars that are stored in the arrays called lower and upper.
+You must therefore have these arrays defined in your code in order to pass the test